rsksmart/RSKIPs/IPs/RSKIP428.md

 ## Rationale

-To make PowPeg able to retrieve the outpoint values used in a segwit peg-out transaction, so them can be provided to the HSM Segwit in order to sign the given peg-out.
+To make the PowPeg nodes able to retrieve the outpoint values used in a segwit peg-out transaction, so they can be provided to the HSM Segwit in order to sign the given peg-out.

 ## Backwards Compatibility